-Here are 17 high-quality dental care business websites run by independent dentists, doctors of dental surgery (DDS), and doctors of dental medicine (DMD).
+Here are 17 unique dental care business websites run by independent dentists, doctors of dental surgery (DDS), and doctors of dental medicine (DMD).

 I'll share some tips on best practices and what makes a good dentist website.